ntutangyun/Documentation/docs/apollo5-0-instructions.md

    `JOB_ARG="--jobs=$(expr $(nproc) - 2 ) --ram_utilization_factor 70"`

 Alternatively, you can analyze `top` while building, and decide how many jobs to enable to avoid running out of memory; then set a specific value in `JOB_ARG`, e.g. `--jobs=6`.

+If it continues to fail (especially when running the linker) then you'll need to address the low memory situation by either adding more memory to your build machine or enabling or [increasing available swap space](https://bogdancornianu.com/change-swap-size-in-ubuntu/).
+If your Apollo build is crashing on a 16GB machine with little or no swap, try setting it to 16GB.

 ## Launching Apollo alongside the Simulator [[top]] {: #launching-apollo-alongide-the-simulator data-toc-label='Launching Apollo alongisde the Simulator'}